-There are a total of two (2) manuals for Program Leaders.
-This manual, Part 1, details development of the program, pre-departure preparation, and responsibilities of Program Leaders.
-Part 2 gives the information needed for on-site logistics and program management including emergency procedures.
+There are a total of three (3) manuals for Program Leaders.
+This manual, Part 3, provides details pertaining to on-site logistics and program management including emergency procedures.
+Part 1 relates to program development and Part 2 describes pre-departure program preparation.